-An integer specifying the number of words or bytes to be transferred.
+filenum integer vy value (required) A word identifier supplying the file number of the file to be read. target logical array (required) An array to which the record is to be transferred.
+This array should be large enough to hold all of the information to be transferred. tcount integer by value (required) An integer specifying the number of words or bytes to be transferred.
 If this value is positive, it signifies the length in words; if it is negative, it signifies the length in bytes; if it is zero, no transfer occurs.
 If tcount is less than the size of the record, only the first tcount words or bytes are read from the record.

-If tcount is larger than the size of the logical record, and the multirecord aoption was not specified in FOPEN, transfer is limited to the length of the logical record.
-If the multirecord aoption was specified in FOPEN, transfer continues until either tcount is satisfied or the endof-data is encountered, and each transfer will begin at the start of the next physical record (i.e., block).
+If tcount is larger than the size of the logical record, and the multi- record aoption was not specified in FOPEN, transfer is limited to the length of the logical record.
+If the multirecord aoption was specified in FOPEN, transfer continues until either tcount is satisfied or the begin- ning-of-data is encountered, and each transfer will begin at the end of the next physical record (i.e., block).
 Any data remaining in the last physical record read will be inaccessible.